TezBaydu/Milestone-Project-1-Band/README.md

 - Design with menu placing in the same position.
  A Band logo which leads the user back to 'Home' when clicked.
-- Footer with links to social media.
+- Footer with links to social media, download/purchase options.
 - Consistent colours:
     * lightgoldenrodyellow
         * #ffffd5 / #ffd / hsl(60,100,91) / rgb(255,255,213)